StefanEcon/Replication-of-Comin-et-al-2021/README.md

-This is a replication of Comin et. al. (2022) in R script.
+This is a replication of Comin et. al. (2022) in R script using GMM.